CptAlessio/dependency-monitor/README.md

 private const string TOKEN = "<YOUR-TOKEN-HERE>";
 ```
 Update `OutputZipAnalysisFolder`
 with a valid local path.
-This where the application stores source-code files and the zip archive.
+This where the application stores source-code files and the cloned repository.
 Deleted after each scan.
 ```csharp
 /// <summary>
 /// Analysis folder used to download/unzip and search Dependencies